ebaker107/CSCI-202-Final/README.md

 Enter your choice: 1

 New password:

-Name: MyEmail
+Name: yourEmail

 Do you want to generate password?
 (Y/N): n

-Password: mysecretpassword
+Password: yourPassword

-Website: example.com
+Website: google.com

-Login: myusername
+Login: yourUsername

 Password added.